IPL-UV/IPL-UV.github.io/content/people/alumni/marina_garcia.md

   img: marina.webp
 ---

-At IPL I've been working on computational visual neuroscience, modelling the processes that take place in the brain from the retinal images until we get information out of them.
+At ISP, I worked on computational visual neuroscience, modeling the processes that take place in the brain from retinal images to extracting information from them.